 PRP for Muscle Strains

-Muscle injuries typically heal faster than tendon or ligament injuries due to better blood supply, but PRP may still be beneficial in certain scenarios:
+Muscle injuries typically heal faster than tendon or ligament injuries, thanks to a better blood supply.
+Even so, PRP may still be beneficial in certain scenarios:

 - Severe muscle strains or partial tears